guolingege/apple-swift-protobuf/Documentation/CONFORMANCE_TESTS.md

 ```console
 make test
 ```
-This will build and run the SwiftProtobuf test suite, verify the code generator, and finally run the conformance tests.
+This will build and run the AppleSwiftProtobuf test suite, verify the code generator, and finally run the conformance tests.

 You can also run the conformance tests by themselves: